thoughtspot/thoughtspot.github.io/_appliance/aws/about-aws.md

 AWS is a secure cloud services platform offered by Amazon.
 Using ThoughtSpot on AWS allows you to easily add instances as your dataset grows.
-You can do everything you'd normally want to do in a traditional database center with AWS.
+You can do everything you'd normally want to do in a traditional data center with AWS.
 It features an on-demand delivery of IT resources and applications via the Internet with pay-as-you-go pricing.